House Clearance Near Me

-The duration of a house clearance depends entirely on the size of the property, how many things there are to remove and how many people are helping, but a good estimation is to allow half a day per room, assuming 2 people and reasonable good access to the vehicle.
+The duration of house clearances depend entirely on the size of the property, how many things there are to remove and how many people are helping, but a good estimation is to allow half a day per room, assuming 2 people and reasonable good access to the vehicle.

 Deciding what to keep and what to clear can be tricky.
 It’s best if you have someone with you who won’t be sentimental about your items.
 You could enlist the help of a declutterer or a friend.

 Once you’ve done this, the next step would be to move the items with the same coloured stickers together.
 Then you will have a much clearer idea of what to do next and how big the job is.

 Before you make arrangements with a clearance firm, you’ll need to roughly work out how much waste you have.
 An easy way to estimate this is to imagine how many standard skips you’d need to take away the waste.
 You don’t need to be super accurate, but it will be useful for waste contractors.
-Alternatively, you could send a bunch of photos or short video of the stuff to the house clearance firm..
+Alternatively, you could send a bunch of photos or a short video of the stuff to the firm you are using..

 Most of your items should now be in the following categories: keep, donate, sell and disposal.

 Do it yourself